kenzasam/AvianFluInfo/general.md

 ## About this website

 This website contains information pulled from the CDC, USDA, and local state authorities.
 All other sources are cited.
 I’m just a volunteer maintaining this website, please reach out if any information needs to be updated or fact checked.

-Website will soon be updated with info for Canada, and translated in spanish.

-Last edited: